HLMQA/HLMQA.github.io/_posts/2014-3-8-NAHR-from-text-to-graph.md

 * Adjust the slider to select a year (The colored squares tell you which years have seen more action)

-* Hover above a person's name to view more info about them
+* Hover over a person's name to view more info about them

-* Hover above a professional/godparenthood link to get more info about the relationship
+* Hover over a professional/godparenthood link to get more info about the relationship